rpmendoza/RepData_PeerAssessment1/PA1_template.md

 actDF$date <- as.Date(actDF$date, format="%Y-%m-%d")
 ```

-I also load the dplyr package which will be used later in the analysis
+The dplyr package is also loaded which will be used later in the analysis

 ```r
 require(dplyr)